The Reg. 8 of the EEA Regulations defines the extended family member as meaning:

 Evidence of dependency from a family member

-An extended family member must provide evidence of her/his dependency from the EEA National family member or relationship to meet the above requirements to get her/his EEA family permit or residence card.
+An extended family member must provide evidence of their dependency from the EEA National family member or relationship to meet the above requirements to get their EEA family permit or limited leave to remain (pre-settled status).

 Friendly, reliable, efficient and professional immigration service